kingram6865/chaos_challenge/README.md

  - Component => Add a character image (svg, jpg, gif, png)
  - Component => Character bio
  - Gamemaster version => A repository of games and associated characters, tied to a player (user's) character
+ - Build an actual API (Postgres DBMS for datastore; CRUD compliant; deployed on a server)

 ## 8. SWOT Analysis